 There are also toothbrushes like end-tuft toothbrushes, Sulcabrushes, and ecological toothbrushes that are for special dental needs.
 Ecological toothbrushes use biodegradable materials such as wood for the handle and bamboo for the bristles.

-Another benefit an electric toothbrush has over manual is its built-in timer.
+Another benefit an electric toothbrush has over a manual is its built-in timer.
 When you’re in a rush, it may be difficult to remember to brush your teeth for at least two minutes.
 The electric toothbrush does the counting for you, so you don’t have to worry about keeping track of the minutes.

 Why Use a Specialized Toothbrush?